Furness College, Barrow-in-Furness: Merger

-On 1 August 2016, Furness College underwent a 'type B' merger with Barrow Sixth Form College.
+On 1 August 2016, Barrow Sixth Form College underwent a 'type B' merger with Furness College.
 The Sixth Form College received a financial notice to improve in January 2016 from the Education Funding Agency and was deemed no longer to be financially viable due to its inadequate financial health.
 As a result, merger discussions between the two colleges continued and on 1 August 2016, the corporation of Barrow Sixth Form College was dissolved and its assets and liabilities transferred to Furness College.

-The college will continue to operate on both campuses, which are approximately three miles apart, retaining both the Furness College and Sixth Form College brands.
-Both A level and technical/professional courses will continue, with further expansion of the curriculum planned for future years where there may be opportunities for students to study a 'blended' curriculum offer.
-A level provision is predominantly offered at the college's Rating Lane campus with technical and professional qualifications mainly delivered at the Channelside campus.
+The college continued to operate on both campuses, which are approximately three miles apart, retaining both the Furness College and Sixth Form College brands until 2024 when the leadership team removed the Barrow Sixth Form College brand, finalising the end of Cumbria’s only sixth form college.

+The majority of students in Barrow choosing to study A levels now travel to Ulverston Victoria High School which has a good Ofsted rating.